 Fixing the Ricoh GR iii Wheel Problem

 This happened to my Ricoh GR iii and it became a pig of a job adjusting ISO with the scroll wheel.
-I put up with it for weeks before figuring out how to fix it.
+It got so bad I couldn’t even delete a bad photo without a risk of deleting all, and the screen flickered around like a fruit machine.

 If the scroll wheel on your Ricoh GR iii has gone haywire, this is what to do: